 The winners shared a prize pool of 200,000 USDC, and at least one of the winning projects continues to operate on Solana to this day, although under a different name.

-Solana Goes Down for Six Hours and Gets Right Back Up Again
+Solana Went Down for Six Hours and Got Right Back Up Again

 Good news was piling up for Solana at the end of 2020, and then disaster struck.
 In early December, Solana went down for six hours, and Crypto Twitter had a field day.